contentful/live-preview/packages/content-source-maps/README.md

 ## How it works

-The Live Preview SDK transforms the Content Source Maps coming from either the GraphQL API or Content Preview API (REST) into hidden metadata.
-This process employs steganography to conceal metadata within invisible Unicode characters, containing information to activate inspector mode.
+The process employs steganography to conceal metadata within invisible Unicode characters, containing information to activate inspector mode.
 These invisible Unicode characters will not alter the visual presentation of your content.

 ### GraphQL

 #### 1. Initialize the Live Preview SDK

+This step is only required for Live Preview Inspector Mode (not for Vercel Content Links).

 ```jsx
 import { ContentfulLivePreviewProvider } from '@contentful/live-preview/react';